ragouradja/QLAB/ont_bam/README.md

 Mode by default.
 Will read all 5 chromosomes files in parallel (if `--all` is used) without loading the data into memory.
 We save RAM memory (using around 0%) but cost more time.

 ### Fast mode
 Need to be activated with `--fast`.
-Wille read all 5 chromosomes files in parallel (if `--all` is used) and will load the data into memory.
+Will read all 5 chromosomes files in parallel (if `--all` is used) and will load the data into memory.
 We save time but cost RAM memory (around 2.5x the total size of BED files)

 #### Memory usage in fast mode
 <p align="center">